 It should be noted that each of these conditions are chronic in nature, and are subject to fluctuating symptoms.
 Periods where symptoms present more strongly are often followed by a period of lessening symptom severity.
 Some of the positive outcomes reported may have been misattributed to the intravenous therapy of NAD+.
 NAD+ does not present a cure to all mental and physical afflictions, and should be regarded more like a clinical accelerator of the body’s natural ability to mend after exposures to stressors rather than as a cure.

 NAD+ is an essential cofactor in processes relating to energy production, cellular maintenance and DNA repair after oxidative damage.
 Therefore, it is hypothesized that an overabundance of the limiting factor inhibiting cellular maintenance can have therapeutic merit.
 The body can build NAD+ by consuming tryptophan and vitamin B3 (nicotinamide and nicotinic acid) that are metabolites of NAD+.
 However, tryptophan can as easily be consumed by the body for the creation of serotonin and melatonin, and is often siphoned away from the long process of creating NAD+ de novo.
 Also, neither nicotinamide nor nicotinic acid are effectively absorbed by the gastrointestinal tract and are subject to inhibitory factors before they can become NAD+ in the body.
 Therefore, the application of NAD+ intravenously is the clinical way of applying mega doses of pure coenzyme for therapeutic purposes.

-Thank you to Springfield Wellness Center for providing patient data.
+Thank you to NAD Brain Restoration Inc. for providing patient data.
 References for the above research are available upon request.